MicrosoftDocs/azure-stack-docs/AKS-Hybrid/resource-manager-quickstart.md

 ## Step 3: Review the template

-Download the template and parameter files under aksarc from [AKSArc repo](https://github.com/Azure/aksArc/tree/main/deploymentTemplates) to your local machine.
-Please carefully review all the default values and ensure they are correct.
+Download the template and parameter files from the [AKSArc repo](https://github.com/Azure/aksArc/tree/main/deploymentTemplates) to your local machine.
+Review all the default values and ensure they are correct.

 ## Step 4: Deploy the template